There are many different types of hunting insurance. The most common one, which happens to cover most, is a hunting lease insurance.

 Hunting and fishing guide insurance cost can vary.
 Some commercial insurance companies can be competitive in this area, but for the right type of coverage, you should definitely work with a specialist that can price the policy right with their experience and familiarity with professional outfitters such as yourself.

-Regardless if you run a hunting lodge, a deer hunt trip in Alaska, a fly fishing guide in Montana, or a fishing boat operator in California, and outfitter insurance is a must.
+Regardless if you run a hunting lodge, a deer hunt trip in Alaska, a fly fishing guide in Montana, or a fishing boat operator in California, an outfitter insurance is a must.

 There are two types of personal hunting insurance you can consider… the first, is for the leased land you have.

-Whether you are an individual or part of a group, a hunting liability insurance for your leased land will cover you all the same.
+Whether you are an individual or part of a group, a hunting liability insurance for the private land you are leasing will cover you all the same.
 The difference is that you have to pay for the whole premium on your own.

 It’s not much mind you, especially when compared to the cost of leasing the land.
-Which can easily run in the thousands, from $2K to $20k a year, depending on the acreage of the land your leasing.
+Which can easily run in the thousands, from $2K to $20k a year, depending on the acreage of the land and where it is located.

 The best way to see a hunting trip insurance, is as an upgraded travel insurance.
 The basic coverage is there but with the added benefits of additional protection for your expensive equipment, cancellation by the outfitter or the flight itself, license fee refunded in case of any cancellations or interruptions in your hunting trip.